 In 2021, Sharon graduated with an Interior Design degree from the University of Nairobi.
 While at university, she took portrait commissions and, being inspired by charcoal drawing, fine-tuned her skills in this medium to the point of hyperrealism.
 During the pandemic period of isolation, looking inwards and ‘uncovering her truths’, she began exploring climate and wildlife conservation in her art.

-“I’m inspired by the need to live in my essence.
+“I’m inspired by living my essence.
 Vincent Van Gogh embodied this philosophy very well and has been a great influence in my life.
 My sister Anne’s passion for music also inspires my journey.
 I don’t desire much of this material world.
 The corporate ladder and earning a high place in this capitalist society wouldn’t satisfy me."

-"I want to explore the spontaneity of life through art, travel and design.
+"I want to explore the life through art.
 My goal is to live a life in unity with the universe.”

 Education: Bachelor of Arts, Interior Design, University of Nairobi